Install Homebrew if not present

 FlagWhat it does

---workers 1,3Bootstrap only the specified worker ranks
+--workers 1,3Bootstrap only the specified worker ranks (cluster mode only)

 --dry-runPrint what would run without executing anything